isommie/isommie/README.md

 ### Hi there! 👋
 I'm Edwin Anajemba, also known as **isommie**, a passionate developer exploring a wide range of technologies and domains.
-Welcome to my GitHub profile!
+Welcome to my new GitHub profile!
+My previous/other profile, https://github.com/anajembaedwin, isn't as curated as this one.

 ## 🧐 About Me